 Who Should Buy the NordicTrack Commercial 1750

 - Anyone who loves to take a live running class.
-This tread comes equipped with a touchscreen where you can stream live and on-demand iFit classes (over 16,000 of them).
+This tread comes equipped with a touchscreen where you can stream over 16,000 live and on-demand iFit classes.

 - Someone who’s obsessed with having all the latest technology — along with iFit, this tread has Bluetooth connectivity, incline and decline options, a touchscreen display that can tilt to accommodate your height while also rotating 360 degrees, and all the stat tracking you could need.